-FINMA guidelines regarding initial coin offerings
+FINMA Guidelines regarding initial coin offerings

-To provide increased legal certainty regarding regulatory matters and streamline the procedure for obtaining negative clearance regarding certain regulatory aspects of initial coin offerings (ICOs), FINMA published ICO guidelines in February 2018.
+Switzerland is one of the most popular places for initial coin offerings (ICOs).
+To provide increased legal certainty regarding regulatory matters and streamline the procedure for obtaining negative clearance regarding certain regulatory aspects of ICOs, FINMA published ICO guidelines in February 2018.
+These guidelines provide helpful clarification of FINMA's position on a number of issues.